MAHMUDSWE/Cefalo_Blog/backend/README.md

     ```json
     {
-      "message": "Name is required,
-                  Invalid email address,
-                  Username must be at least 4 characters,
-                  Password must be at max 20 characters,
-                  Passwords do not match"
+      "message": "Name is required,Invalid email address,Username must be at least 4 characters,Password must be at max 20 characters,Passwords do not match"
-      //Email, Username and Password is required also
     }
+    // Email, Username and Password is required also
     ```

 - ### <h2>**POST /api/v1/user/login** </h2>